Return on Investment for Training

 - Measuring Training ROI.

-- Step 1: Recruit and use a training advisory team.
+- Step 1: Recruit, develop, and rely on a training advisory team.

-- Step 2: Link training ROI to existing performance measures.
+- Step 2: Link training ROI to existing job performance measures.

-- Step 3: Measure Level 1: Response to the training.
+- Step 3: Measure Level 1: Trainee response to the training.

 - Step 4: Measure Level 2: Learning and retention.